 - 2x8 foot Brillion drills (appropriate for seeding grass and Alfalfa on land that has been previously worked)

 - 2X2016 Model Year- 8 Foot Brillion Drills

 - Bale Processor for Soil Conservation

 - 8 Foot straw crimper for Soil Conservation

 Chisel Plow with Lister shovels for emergency soil conservation

 Tree Planter for seedlings

-Plastic Mulcher for seedlings or Strawberry’s (does not included mulch)
+Plastic Mulcher for seedlings or strawberries (does not include mulch)

 2XGallagher RFID Tag readers